Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 As we have seen, regression takes some rigor to do correctly.
 It works best when you have a lot of data, which is a luxury that we don't tend to have in many cases.
 We'll go though another example, but we are going to look at our analysis in a slightly different way.
 We'll also use a different framework this time.
 Why?
 Why not?
 There are lots of ways to do the same thing in R and you will like certain ways better.

-We'll use the tidymodels [@R-tidymodels] package for this exercise ^[https://www.tidymodels.org/].Tidymodels (like MLR3) It will make the preprocsssing and evaluation much simpler.
+We'll use the `tidymodels` [@R-tidymodels] package for this exercise ^[https://www.tidymodels.org/]. `Tidymodels` (like MLR3) It will make the preprocsssing and evaluation much simpler.
 We'll begin by installing our libraries and doing a little processing on the data.

 ```r